Federal Loans and Private Loans

 Federal Parent Loan for Undergraduate Students (PLUS)

 Either parent may borrow funds for a dependent undergraduate student to meet all or part of the educational expenses.
-PLUS loans require completion of a PLUS Loan Information Sheet.
+PLUS loans require completion of a PLUS Loan Information Sheet, as well as a parent plus application.

 - The borrower must be a U.S. citizen or eligible non-citizen and must have good credit.
 The student must be enrolled at least half time (6 semester hours) and be in good academic progress status.